mongodb/mongo-c-driver/doc/mongoc_client_set_error_api.rst

 Returns
 -------

-Returns true if the error API version was set, or logs an error message and returns false.
+Returns true on success.
+If any arguments are invalid, returns false and logs an error.